datanav/docs/configuration.rst

    * - ``add_namespaces``
      - Boolean
      - If ``true`` then the current identity namespace will be added to ``_id`` and the current property namespace will be added to all properties.
 The namespaces are added before the first transform.
-This property is normally only specified on input pipes.
+This property is normally only specified on inbound pipes.

        If ``namespaced_identifiers`` is enabled in the service metadata then the source default value is used.
 The following sources has a default value of ``true``: :ref:`csv <csv_source>`, :ref:`ldap <ldap_source>`, :ref:`sql <sql_source>`, :ref:`embedded <embedded_source>`, :ref:`http_endpoint <http_endpoint_source>`, and :ref:`json <json_source>`.
      - Source default